← All articles

 Say it's March.
 You've been tracking for a couple of months and you're in Phase 2.

 Week two, you travel for work.
 Hotel breakfasts, client dinners, limited options.
 You log what you can.
 A couple of yellow days, one red day.
-It's fine.

 Week four, you catch a cold.
 Two days of barely eating, one day of comfort food.
-Your month has a few gray and red squares.

 That vacation week?
 Absorbed.
 The sick days?
 Absorbed.
 Your worst days didn't define your month.
 Your consistency did.